 Introduction

-In order to improve the prognosis of patients with early HCC, it is important to identify those with liver dysfunction in whom the risk of liver resection will outweigh any survival benefit it provides as well as the best ablative method.
+To improve the prognosis of patients with early HCC, it is important to identify those with liver dysfunction in whom the risk of liver resection will outweigh any survival benefit it provides as well as the best ablative method.
 The degree of underlying liver function is the key in treatment selection.
 The general consensus is that liver resection should be the treatment of choice in patients with good liver function while local ablation should be considered in patients with poor liver function.
 However, in reality, there exists a group of patients with apparently good liver function that harbor significant liver cirrhosis which is not easily picked up or detected by the current assessment or scoring systems.
 Child-Pugh classification is the most widely used scoring systems to define liver dysfunction.
 Most of patients who receive liver resection are Child’s A. Nevertheless, even in this group of patients liver resection is still potentially life-threatening due to complications and the overall survival is limited.
 The Albumin-Bilirubin (ALBI) grade has recently been advocated as a valid and objective measure of liver dysfunction.
 1 Recent papers have demonstrated that liver function, as classified by ALBI grade, has a major impact on long-term survival after curative treatment for HCC.
 2 It also provides more information when incorporated into different staging systems.
 3-5 It may, therefore, have a potential role in the selection of patients for local ablation vs liver resection.

 Radiofrequency ablation (RFA) and microwave ablation (MWA) are the two most commonly used local ablative methods for HCC.
 Both are regarded as acceptable curative options for early stage HCC in international guidelines.
 6-8 Microwave ablation (MWA) has gained popularity in recent years because of the tremendous progress in the technology of microwave.
 9-13 Theoretically, MWA may perform better than RFA as the transmission of microwaves in living tissue is not limited by tissue desiccation and charring.
 Retrospective studies and meta-analyses have shown MWA is at least as effective as, if not superior to, radiofrequency ablation in treating HCC.
 14, 15